 Work zones often lead to increased traffic congestion, which – in turn – increases the risk of rear-end collisions.
 Motorists, however, are responsible for driving safely in relation to the condition of the road, which includes accounting for traffic congestion.
 Rear-end collisions in work zones tend to be caused by motorists who are speeding and/or tailgating.

 Work zones constrict the space in which motorists must maneuver, and they can also contain obstructions to clear views and can be difficult to navigate in general.
 All of this can increase the risk of sideswipe accidents happening.
 Driver distraction can also play an important role, with texting being both the most common and the most dangerous culprit.

-Collisions with Stationary Objects
+Collisions With Stationary Objects

 Work zones, by necessity, have a lot of equipment involved, including road barriers, signage, heavy machinery, and more.
 Another common form of work zone accident is collisions with these objects, which can be a function of a poorly designed, executed, and/or maintained work zone and/or driver negligence.

-Discuss Your Claim with an Experienced South Windsor Construction Zone Accident Attorney Today
+Call an Experienced South Windsor Construction Zone Accident Attorney Today

 If you’ve been injured in a construction zone accident in South Windsor that was caused by another driver’s negligence and/or negligence on the part of the construction company, you’re facing a complicated claim.
 The accomplished attorneys at Berman & Russo have more than 30 years of experience guiding claims like yours toward favorable resolutions, so please don’t hesitate to contact us to schedule your free consultation today.